 If you’re looking for budget-friendly cotton sheets, one great option is the Threshold Performance Sheet Set, which includes four pieces and comes in 21 different patterns.
 With patterns ranging from delicate snowflakes to bright florals, you can purchase a different set for each season.

 Each set comes with a fitted sheet, flat sheet, and two pillowcases, and the fabric has a smooth finish that makes slipping into bed a dream.
 The sheets have a thread count of 400 and the fitted sheet has special fit technology to ensure it doesn’t slip off your mattress.
-All of the materials used in the construction of these sheets are OEKO-TEX certified so there are no harmful chemicals that you have to worry about.
+Our tester was a big fan of the cooling sensation they give.
+Plus, all of the materials used in the construction of these sheets are OEKO-TEX certified so there are no harmful chemicals that you have to worry about.

 If you're worried about how these sheets will wear over time, the fabric is wrinkle-, pill-, and shrink-resistant which will help them look brand new even after months of use.
 This set is proof that you don’t have to spend hundreds of dollars to get a high-quality sheet set.

 "The cotton material is light and cooling and stays pretty much in place even if you toss and turn a lot throughout the night; I felt like my limbs could slide through the sheets rather than get caught and tangled in them." — Claudia Fisher, Product Tester